 If you have contacted the Patient Care Quality Office in your area and are not satisfied with how your complaint was handled or the response you received, you may request that an independent Patient Care Quality Review Board review the matter.

 If you have a question or concern about policy, legislation, or decisions of the Ministry of Health, please contact the Ministry by sending an email to email@example.com or a letter to the Ministry of Health, 1515 Blanshard Street, Victoria BC V8W 3C8.

 The Ombudsperson is able to take enquiries and complaints about the practices of and services provided by public agencies such as hospitals and regional health authorities.
 You can contact the Office of the Ombudsperson at 1-800-567-3247 anywhere in British Columbia or 250-387-5855 in Victoria and area.

 BC Health Regulators

 In British Columbia, most health care professionals are licensed by regulatory colleges.
 Regulatory colleges set and enforce standards of practice and make sure that their health professionals deliver safe and acceptable care.
-To learn more about how regulatory colleges work and to see a list of British Columbia’s regulatory colleges that are governed by the Health Professionals Act and the Social Workers Act, visit the BC Health Regulators website.
+To learn more about how regulatory colleges work and to see a list of British Columbia’s regulatory colleges that are governed by the Health Professionals Act and the Social Workers Act, visit BC Health Regulators.